 Is pet insurance worth it?

 It depends.
 Pet insurance can help you avoid large unexpected expenses and ensure your pet gets the care it needs.
-Many pet owners find this protection is worth paying for, especially as pet insurance premiums generally cost less than $40 a month.
-However, if you feel that you can afford veterinary bills out of pocket, pet insurance may not be worth it for you.
+Many pet owners find this protection is worth paying for, especially as pet insurance premiums generally cost less than $40 per month.
+But if you feel that you can afford veterinary bills out of pocket, pet insurance may not be worth it for you.

 Christy Rakoczy has been a personal finance and insurance writer for over a decade.
 Her work has been published on USA Today, MSN, Yahoo Finance, Credit Karma, Forbes Advisor, and more.
 Christy has a JD from UCLA School of Law and previously worked as a data analyst for Blue Cross and as a paralegal studies instructor before transitioning to writing full time.